WearForecast/BE-Server/README.md

   </li>
   <li>
     <strong>Modern Tooling &amp; Deployment:</strong> Built with NestJS and Prisma for scalable
-    server-side development, containerized with Docker, and deployed on Google Cloud Platform using automated CI/CD pipelines.
+    server-side development, data stored in Supabase, containerized with Docker, and deployed on Google Cloud Platform using automated CI/CD pipelines.
   </li>
 </ul>